python-trio/trio/docs/source/tutorial.rst

 of writing a trio program is deciding how you want to organize your tasks.
 In the examples we've seen so far, this was simple, because the set of tasks was fixed.
-Here, we want to wait for clients to connect, and then spawn a new task for each one.
+Here, we want to wait for clients to connect, and then start a new task for each one.
 The tricky part is that like we mentioned above, managing a nursery is a full time job: you don't want the task that has the nursery and is supervising the child tasks to do anything else, like listen for new connections.